Available in Clearing for 2026 entry

 20 credits

 This module will enable you to understand the concept of risk and to identify and appropriately respond to risk within individuals and organisations in adult nursing.
-In this module the indicative content will specifically be applied within the context of Adult Nursing.
+In this module the indicative content will specifically be applied within the context of adult nursing.

 Person Centred Care Planning in Adult Nursing